d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ```

 Let us visualize the Transformer attention weights when translating the last English sentence into French.
-The shape of the encoder attention weights
+The shape of the encoder self-attention weights
 is (number of encoder layers, number of attention heads, `num_steps` or number of queries, `num_steps` or number of key-value pairs).

 ```{.python .input}